masud-src/OncoFEM/README.md

           Already implemented interfaces are:
   - The "brainmage" package for skull stripping with an ANN, that can be trained by the user.
   - The "dcm2niix" package that converts medical images from dcm to nifti format.
-  - The "fsl" package for the use of the "fast" segmentation.
-Additionally, math and statistical commands are implemented.
-  - The "greedy" package performs the co-registration of the image modalities.
   - The "nii2mesh" package can be used to convert nifti files into meshes of different file formats (.pial, .stl, .vtk)

-- **modelling:** This sub-package again splits into three different packages that contain all core functionalities for performing numerical simulations.
+- **simulation:** This sub-package again splits into three different packages that contain all core functionalities for performing numerical simulations.
             Therefore, it is split into: